srinivaschintu485/similar/README.md

 | 4.
 Send to LLM     | Send prompt to GPT or Claude via API           | OpenAI/Anthropic       |
 | 5.
 Parse Output    | Extract structured info (tag, cause, fix)      | Regex or JSON mode     |
 | 6.
 Display         | Show in UI, Slack bot, or dashboard            | Streamlit, Teams, etc. |

+Model Framework (Enhanced)
+The Precert–AIML system is an automated pipeline that compares structured data from source and target systems to identify and classify discrepancies.
+It uses Apache Kafka for metadata ingestion, Apache Spark for processing and feature engineering, and a Random Forest classifier for prediction.
+The framework is designed for scalability, traceability, and explainability.

+Step 1 – Parsing and Processing
+The system ingests data from source and target files in formats such as .xlsx, .csv, and .txt.
+File metadata is captured, and data is normalized for further processing.

+Step 2 – Preprocessing and Feature Engineering
+The pipeline applies preprocessing logic to transform raw data into engineered features relevant for classification.
+This includes:

+Removing extra spaces

+Standardizing number formats

+Handling thousand separators and currency symbols

+Case normalization

+Extracting indicators for specific known mismatch patterns

+Step 3 – Classification
+While several machine learning models (e.g., Linear SVC, Logistic Regression, XGBoost) were evaluated during development, Random Forest was selected for production based on superior accuracy, stability, and interpretability.
+The model predicts one of over 11 predefined discrepancy categories, such as:

+Leading Zero Issue: 00755275 vs 755275

+Rounded-off Numbers: 5501.01 vs 5501

+Scientific Notation Difference: 1.2e3 vs 1200

+Currency Symbol Difference: $1,000 vs 1,000.00 USD

+Negative vs Positive: -123 vs 123

+Case Sensitivity Issue: Savings Account vs SAVINGS ACCOUNT

+Extra Space Issue: Routing Number:123456789 vs Routing Number: 123456789

+Special Character Difference: Password@123 vs Password 123

+Matched / No Match for complete agreement or entirely unmatched records

+Step 4 – Probability Threshold Check
+If the model outputs a prediction probability lower than a set threshold, the case is flagged as an "Untrained / Unknown Classification".
+A message is attached stating that the discrepancy type was not part of the training dataset, prompting analysts to review it and potentially include it in future training cycles.

+Step 5 – Output and Downstream Integration
+Final predictions (including confidence scores and unknown classification flags) are exported in Excel format.
+The output layout matches the original input structure, enabling easy traceability.
+Results integrate with reconciliation workflows, allowing business users and data stewards to:

+Quickly address common discrepancies

+Prioritize manual review for low-confidence predictions

+Feed new discrepancy types back into the model lifecycle